 findAllLive creates a new child collection with the original collection as the parent, the new child collection then listens to the change events of the parent, and will automatically test the changes against the child collection's criteria.
 This is incredibly efficient for long running collections, where data changes over time.

-findAllLive for short-lived collections (especially in your templates).
+Never use findAllLive for short-lived collections (especially in your templates).
 It will cause more and more and more child collections and listeners to be created and added, causing a memory leak and unexpected results.

-findAll when you are needing once-off/short-living collections.
+Use findAll when you are needing once-off/short-living collections.
 Typical use cases are inside your templates or inside other events within your plugin.

 However, ideally wherever possible you should try to use DocPad's built-in template helpers or APIs for querying as these methods are highly optimised for DocPad, whereas the low-level Query-Engine methods are not.

 How can I learn more about the NoSQL queries available and the internals of Query-Engine?

 Rendering is a multi-step process.
 First we render everything that is a standalone document (i.e. documents that don't include anything else).
 Once that is done, we then render all documents that include other documents.
 This is useful, as we can first render blog posts, then render the content listings second.

 At times, you may have multiple levels of cross document references.
 For instance if document a references document B which references document C. In this case you would want to up the renderPasses configuration option for each amount of cross document references you have.

 How do I create custom 404 and 500 pages?